giuliano-macedo/obc/README.md

 using python and Lark parsing library

 ## What is the difference between this language and C?
-* only has 2 data types, int and void (even though you can't declare negative numbers)
+* only has 2 data types, int and void
 * there is no preprocessor

 ### it does not support the following C features